 Option 3.
-Zero lot line projects only - 70th, 75th or 80th Percentile (1-3 points)
+Zero lot line projects only - 85th Percentile (3 points)

 The following requirement applies to zero lot line projects in urban areas with a minimum density of 1.5 FAR.
-In a manner best replicating natural site hydrology processes, manage on site the runoff from the developed site for the 70th, 75th or 80th percentile of regional or local rainfall events, using LID and green infrastructure.
+In a manner best replicating natural site hydrology processes, manage on site the runoff from the developed site for the 85th percentile of regional or local rainfall events, using LID and green infrastructure.